rogue707Dev/Django-security-headers/docs/index.rst

 Introduction
 ============

-Security Headers is a simple Django app (originally inspired by Scott Helme's `securityheaders.com <https://securityheaders.com>`_) that adds configurable security headers to all Django responses.
+Security Headers is a simple app for Django 1.11-LTS (originally inspired by Scott Helme's `securityheaders.com <https://securityheaders.com>`_) that adds configurable security headers to all Django responses.
 It works in parallel with the excellent `Django-CSP <https://github.com/mozilla/django-csp>`_ package and is self-tested using the `Http Observatory <https://github.com/mozilla/http-observatory>`_ both maintained by Mozilla.
 The goal of this package is to provide a basic framework for achieving an A+ grade.